MefAldemisov/TableTestTask/README.md

 I used native css in this project, because components are relatively small, therefore, most of the selectors are short.
 Also, native css, opposed to scss supports wonderful `currentColor` method, which was used to compute the color of the button's border

-Additionally, I used the css variables to support potential temization of the app.
+Additionally, I used the css variables to support potential themization of the app.

 ### Popups using native dialog element